matteoferla/DirEvo_tools/readme.md

 * temporary name.
 Most functions are copypaste jobs of deepscan.
 * make more elegant the determination of server or localhost.
 * code currently written until making a function in mutant_wrapper...
+* why is Y66 actually Y67?
+Does GFP not start from ATG??

 ## Glue
 * Glue works.